scherermichael/dotfiles/README.md

 Folders on the same level will be processed in alphabetical order.
 Subfolders will be processed **before** their parent folder.

 The platform is provided by the environment variable `OS` (see [lib/common.sh](lib/common.sh) for possible values).
-So, to run a script only on MacOS, start with the following line:
+So, to run a script only on eg. MacOS, start with the following line:

 ```bash
 [ "${OS}" == "macos" || exit